Local Programs & Project Development

 Energy Risk Management & Financial Reserve Policies

-To guide the long-term stability of Member Community Power programs, the Coalition will assist Members in adopting Energy Risk Management and Financial Reserve policies.
+To guide the long-term stability of Member Community Power programs, the Coalition assists Members in adopting the Coalition's Energy Portfolio Risk Management, Retail Rates, and Financial Reserve policies.
 The purpose of these policies is to:

 Guide each Member’s Community Power program to allocate their customer revenues in ways that balance their community’s goals and objectives over the short-to-long term; and

-Define how the Coalition will conduct energy risk management, procurement and market operations on behalf of each Member (e.g., to remain in compliance with the policies).
+Define how the Coalition will conduct energy procurement risk management, ratesetting, and financial reserve fund management on behalf of each Member (e.g., to remain in compliance with the policies).

-The policies will ensure that each Member program foresees and adequately plans for contingencies (such as power supply shocks, economic downturns and regulatory changes) and remains able to draw on capital reserves or credit support sufficient to maintain (1) rate stability for customers and (2) adequate cash flow for program operations in these situations.
+The Coalition manages a single power portfolio on behalf of Member Community Power programs, and our policies help ensure that the Coalition adequately analyzes and plans for contingencies (such as power supply shocks, economic downturns and regulatory changes) and remains able to draw on capital reserves or credit support sufficient to maintain (1) rate stability for customers and (2) adequate cash flow for program operations in these situations.

 As Members accrue financial reserves, the Coalition will be able to facilitate additional ways to lower costs and create new value for our Members — and further enhance the financial stability of participating Community Power programs in the process.

-As one example, the accrual of sufficient reserves will allow Members to begin self-providing the collateral required for wholesale power market transactions and power purchase agreements.
+As one example, the accrual of sufficient reserves will allow the Coalition to begin self-providing the collateral required for wholesale power market transactions and power purchase agreements.
 This will lower the capital costs and risk premiums otherwise embedded into the price of power for Members.

 Development of Renewable and Battery Storage Projects